 As a special needs adoptive parent, I deal with anger a lot.
 Birth parent anger is among one of those situations.
-Developmental delays and another special diagnosis can leave some children easily frustrated and easily angered.
+Developmental delays and other special diagnosis can leave some children easily frustrated and easily angered.
 If you throw something like Reactive Attachment Disorder into the mix, your parenting journey might be filled with angry blow-ups from your child—and you may have to deal with your own anger about your child’s behaviors, about things that happened to your child before he or she came to your home, or even about the adoption process.
 One thing that adoptive parents aren’t always prepared for is birth parent anger.

 In Canada, truly closed adoptions do not exist anymore.
 Every adoptive family chooses differently as far as the level of openness with birth parents.
 As long as this is done with love and grace rather than fear or anger, this is fine.
 Every family has to find its groove.
-For those of us that have chosen to include the birth parents in our lives and in our families, or for those parenting through kinship foster care, direct placement adoption (where a traditional adoption agency is not used; rather, the birth parents ask someone already known to them to consider adopting their child) or other close-knit situations (such as grandparents or aunties and uncles raising the children of relatives), something we need to expect at some point and learn to deal with, is birth parent anger.
+For those of us that have chosen to include the birth parents in our lives and our families, or for those parenting through kinship foster care, direct placement adoption (where a traditional adoption agency is not used; rather, the birth parents ask someone already known to them to consider adopting their child) or other close-knit situations (such as grandparents or aunties and uncles raising the children of relatives), something we need to expect at some point and learn to deal with, is birth parent anger.

 Anger is a natural human emotion.
 While anger can be harmful, it also serves an important function.
-When we are dealing with an angry person in our lives, regardless of circumstance, we can tend to want to avoid the situation, or the person.
+When we are dealing with an angry person in our lives, regardless of circumstance, we can tend to want to avoid the situation or the person.
 Dealing with an angry person can be uncomfortable.
 In adoptions, this can be magnified.
 On top of all the regular emotions that come with an uncomfortable confrontation, we also feel the weight of how this affects our child of adoption, how this affects our family dynamics.
 We can be concerned about how future interactions with this important person will be impacted.
 Adoption, by its very nature, is emotionally charged.
 Adding anger to the mix can feel heavy and overwhelming.

 The very first thing that needs to be remembered is that anger can be viewed as being a means to give us information.
 If anger is happening, stop and think: why?
 What is happening?
 Anger can let us know that: